Salesforce Flow vs Apex in 2026: A Decision Matrix for Admins, Developers & Consultants

 What to read next

 If you only take one thing from this guide: Flow first, Apex second, combine when stuck.
-Most automation arguments in 2026 dissolve when you apply that order in writing.
+Most automation arguments in 2026 dissolve when you apply that order in writing, and the next standup the conversation lasts three minutes instead of ten.

 Share this article